 If you have any concerns it is always best practice to go to the vet.
 The symptoms mentioned above are for your reference only.
 There is nothing that will substitute a diagnosis from a veterinarian.

-For most of us, the cat night crazies are just part and parcel of owning a cat and we wouldn’t change anything for the world.
+For most of us, the cat going a bit crazy at night is just part and parcel of owning a cat and we wouldn’t change anything for the world.